flipp-oss/deimos/README.md

 Additionally, you can enable or disable the usage of schema classes for a particular consumer or producer with the `use_schema_classes` config.
 See [Configuration](./docs/CONFIGURATION.md#defining-producers).

-Note that if you have a schema in your repo but have not configured a producer or consumer, the generator will **not** generate a schema class for it.
-This is because you need to supply the `key_config` for the generator to know how to handle the schema key.
+Note that if you have a schema in your repo but have not configured a producer or consumer, the generator will generate a schema class without a key schema.

 One additional configuration option indicates whether nested records should be generated as top-level classes or would remain nested inside the generated class for its parent schema.
 The default is to nest them, as a flattened structure can have one sub-schema clobber another sub-schema defined in a different top-level schema.